Queen Jeonghui: Widowhood and regency

-It was during her regency that the Joseon Dynasty enjoyed political stability.
-Diplomatic relations with the Ming Dynasty peaked with trade flourishing between the two countries and furthermore, a significant move was made for the commoner farmers to receive the right to cultivate fields that had originally belonged to the military.
-In 1474, the code of law, first ordered by King Sejo, was completed and put into effect and as a patron of the Arts and Buddhism, she commissioned Buddhist paintings and Sutras.
-The most famous perhaps being the Sutra that was Commissioned by the three queen dowagers, herself, Insu and lnhye.
+During Lady Yun's regency, diplomatic relations with the Ming dynasty peaked, with trade flourishing between the two countries.
+Furthermore, a significant move was made to have the commoner farmers receive the right to cultivate fields that had originally belonged to the military.
+In 1474, the State Code, which was first ordered by King Sejo, was completed and put into effect.
+As a patron of the arts and Buddhism, she also commissioned Buddhist paintings and sutras.